CambridgeUniversityPress/Stellar-Structure-and-Evolution/Chapter4/README.md

 ### Figure 4.2 - Oxygen and iron opacity

-Data files in the Kappa/ folder are models calculated by Dr. Franck Delahaye, LERMA - Observatoire de Paris., Site de Meudon for oxygen and iron opacities in solar metallicity gas.
+The `Kappa/` folder contains models calculated by Dr. Franck Delahaye, LERMA - Observatoire de Paris., Site de Meudon for oxygen and iron opacities in solar metallicity gas.
 See the 00Readme.txt file in that folder for details and the filename convention.

 ### Figure 4.3 - Rosseland Mean Opacity

-Data files in the Rosseland/ folder are rosseland mean opacity as a function of temperature for gas of solar abundance (photosphere: X=0.749, Y=0.238, Z=0.013) calculated for different densities from the [Opacity Project OPserver](opacities.osc.edu/rmos.shtml).
+The `Rosseland/` folder contains models of rosseland mean opacity as a function of temperature for gas of solar abundance (photosphere: X=0.749, Y=0.238, Z=0.013) calculated for different densities from the [Opacity Project OPserver](opacities.osc.edu/rmos.shtml).

 Files have names